 The goals of the SOS program are to create a more healthy relationship between a child and their tolerance of food and food textures.

 Food chaining is an approach to help children expand their diets by using their favorite foods or drinks as a launching pad to gradually beef up their eating repertoire.
 In food chaining, the clinician put foods in an order and builds the child’s oral motor skills, teaching the mechanics of eating different foods.

 Those with feeding disorders, or significant feeding or nutritional issues would benefit from this approach.

 The main goal of food chaining is to expand the diet and have children not only eat food from all food groups, but enjoy different foods as well.

-DIR® stands for Developmental, Individual differences, and Relationship-based, is a model of therapy that seeks to help children reach their fullest potential through connections, engagement, love, and understanding.
+DIR® – Developmental, Individual-differences, and Relationship-based – is a model of therapy that seeks to help children reach their fullest potential through connections, engagement, love, and understanding.
 Floortime® is a technique that uses this model by following the child’s natural emotional interests and at the same time challenging the child toward greater mastery of their social, emotional, and intellectual abilities.
 It emphasizes the critical role of parents and other family members because of the importance of their emotional relationships with the child.

 DIRFloortime has become most widely known as an approach to support children with Autism Spectrum Disorders although any child can benefit from this approach.

 The goals of the DIR Model are to build healthy foundations for social, emotional, and intellectual capacities rather than focusing on skills and isolated behaviors.